Jess-FisherKappen/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](thermo.jpg)

-This project is related to mine because (insert reasons here).
+This project is related to mine because it changes the neopixel stick colour depending on the temperature that is being read by a separate device.

 ### Related project 5 ###
 Pool Temperature Sensor